 The honey is acidic because of the presence of gluconic acid.
 This inhibits bacterial growth.
 The gluconic acid is produced during nectar ripening.
 Therefore only ripe honey can stay longer.

-Honey bees secrets an enzyme called glucose oxidase in nectar.
-This enzyme produces hydrogen peroxide among the ripening of honey.
+Honey bees secret an enzyme called glucose oxidase in nectar.
+This enzyme produces hydrogen peroxide in the ripening of honey.
 Hydrogen peroxide has an antibacterial property.

-As a matter of fact, no natural honey brand need to write an expiry date.
+As a matter of fact, no natural honey brand needs to write an expiry date.

-However, the “best before date” on all honey labels is to adhere to the guidelines of the Food Regulation Authority of India guidelines and for consumers to enjoy the freshness of honey within the time mentioned.
+However, the “best before date” on all honey labels is to adhere to the Food Regulation Authority of India guidelines and for consumers to enjoy the freshness of honey within the time mentioned.
 Otherwise, it is perfect for eating honey and keeping it long.

-Salt and Vinegar also does not expire.
-But they still carry an “expiry date” or “best before date”.All this to follow food label rule, which says that all food articles must carry an “expiry date” or “best before date”.
+Salt and Vinegar also do not expire.
+But they still carry an “expiry date” or “best before date”.All this follows the food label rule, which says that all food articles must carry an “expiry date” or “best before date”.

 Ripe honey has lesser moisture when compared to unripe honey.
 When honey bees collect nectar, It contains more than 50%water.
 All the water is dried out by the bees during the process of making honey.
 This is called honey ripening.

 If honey is extracted before ripening.
 Unripe honey because of excess moisture may cause fermentation.